Get a 30minute consultation for free

 No one is “safe”

 In dynamic, high risk environments, the only “safe” assumption is to assume that you aren’t safe.
 Anyone who believes that something bad “won’t happen to them” is inviting unnecessary risk into their work environment.
 As a young safari guide Richard had made the same assumption – inexperience, ego and rushing were some of the factors that resulted in Richard making a bad decision and getting attacked by a lion.
 The repercussions were enormous, not just for him, but for the people that he loved the most.
 When assumptions replace awareness, and urgency overrides caution, the potential for danger increases.
-Recognizing these subtle threats is key to maintaining a safe and focused workplace.
+As a story teller and safety speaker, Richard helps people recognize the subtle threats that often sit just below the level of awareness.

 About